pydy/pydy/README.rst

 Python package contains these two packages and other tools for working with mathematical models generated from SymPy mechanics.
-The remaining tools currently used in the PyDy workflow are popular scientific Python packages such as NumPy_, SciPy_, IPython_, Jupyter_, ipywidgets_, and matplotlib_ (i.e. the SciPy stack) which provide additional code for numerical analyses, simulation, and visualization.
+The remaining tools currently used in the PyDy workflow are popular scientific Python packages such as NumPy_, SciPy_, IPython_, Jupyter_, ipywidgets_, pythreejs_, and matplotlib_ which provide additional code for numerical analyses, simulation, and visualization.

 .. _SymPy: http://sympy.org
 .. _mechanics package: http://docs.sympy.org/latest/modules/physics/mechanics/index.html